 Dissection may sometimes be necessary where particularly poorly marked or worn specimens are concerned.

-Double brooded from late April to mid-June and mid-July to early October.
+Double brooded from mid-April to June and July to early October.
 The peak flight periods are in late May and, with a stronger second appearance, in late July and August.
 Not infrequent during July in some years.